RinniSwift/iOS/Ref-ValTypes.md

 ##### Mutability in value types
 > value types' declared as constants mean that the instance must remain constant no properties of the instance will ever change.

+#### Structs
+Structs are extremely fast compared to objects.
+An example would be an array of structs compared to an array of objects.
+The struct lives directly inside the array's memory.
+Whereas an array of objects contains just the references to the objects.
+And the compiler puts structs on the stack rather than a heap.\
+Structs have a single owner.
+Whereas if we pass a struct into a funtcion, the function recieves a copy of the struct and it can only change its own copy.
+This is called *value semantics*.
+Contrasting with objetcs which get passed by reference and can have many owners which is called *reference semantics*.

 ---
 ###### *resources*